 Essential Information on EPIC The Irish Emigration Museum

 - Location: chq Building (Basement Cellars), Custom House Quay, Dublin 1.

 - Public Transport: Connolly is the nearest rail or LUAS station, alternatively use Docklands LUAS station (a longer walk).
 Local buses stop in nearby Abbey Street, on Custom House Quay, or in Amiens Street.
 Long-distance buses terminate at Busaras, within walking distance

 - Parking: car parks are in the area and signposted.

-- Estimated Time Needed: Epic Ireland’s website recommends 90 minutes, though if you want to see everything at a moderate pace this might be tight.
+- Estimated Time Needed: EPIC The Irish Emigration Museum’s website recommends 90 minutes, though if you want to see everything at a moderate pace this might be tight.

 - Food & Drink: available in the chq Building.

 - Souvenir Shop: located at the exit, with a good selection of quite attractive souvenirs.